justquick/django-activity-stream/docs/source/configuration.rst

 USE_PREFETCH
 *************

+.. deprecated:: 0.5

+    This setting is no longer used (see note above).

 Set this to ``True`` to forcefully enable ``prefetch_related`` (Django>=1.4 only).
 On earlier versions, the generic foreign key prefetch fallback contained within ``actstream.gfk`` will be enabled.